The 5 Best Bathroom Cleaners Without Toxic Bleach

 If you’ve landed on this page, chances are you’re looking for ways to clean your bathroom without bleach.

 Chlorine bleach, also known as sodium hypochlorite, is considered a poisonous and hazardous substance.
-Because of this, it's one of the most toxic bathroom cleaners.
+Because of this, it's one of the most harmful bathroom cleaners.

 Yet, it remains one of the country's most popular cleaning and disinfecting agents.